Understanding the Free Natal Chart Report

 The following tutorial aims to demonstrate how to use and understand the Free Natal Chart report found on Cafe Astrology’s free report section.

-I am assuming that you know how to read the sign and planetary symbols for this tutorial.
-If you don’t, then please refer to the symbols here: Astrology Symbols: Signs and Astrology Symbols & Glyphs.
+Note that you do not need to know the zodiacal, aspect, and planetary symbols to read your astrology report since the tables spell out the symbols’ labels and the interpretations spell out the tables’ listings.
+This article is here for those who want to explore what the tables in the report mean and is optional.
+If you want to learn to read the symbols, then please refer to them here: Astrology Symbols: Signs and Astrology Symbols & Glyphs.
 You might also benefit from learning about the polarities or opposite signs here: Polarities: Opposite Signs and Houses.
 If you need help understanding how the houses are arranged in the natal chart, see Understanding the Astrological Chart Wheel.

 I use various random charts for illustrative purposes, including one with data: January 1, 2000, at 12:00 PM, in New York, New York.
 This is the default chart (although there is no default location) in the Free Report Section here.